Getting a Diagnosis of Lymphoedema

 Being diagnosed with lymphoedema can be challenging.
 Many of you may have struggled without a diagnosis for far too long.
 Unfortunately, there is no single official diagnostic criteria for determining if someone has lymphoedema.
 This becomes even more complicated if you have primary lymphoedema where the symptoms may have been present since birth, or have been around for a long period of time, and gradually worsened.

-Limb measurements are the standard way of diagnosing lymphoedema.
+Limb measurements are the standard way of diagnosing lymphoedema and the severity.
 Accurate measurements determine the limb volume.
 The International Society of Lymphology (ISL) recommends that healthcare professionals use simple limb volume assessments to determine severity and assist with staging (mild <20% increase, moderate 20-40% increase, and severe >40% increase)1.
 Other factors considered are extensiveness of swelling, presence of infections and inflammation.

 Who can diagnose lymphoedema?

 It is recommended you visit your GP if you experience the typical symptoms of lymphoedema and are concerned you may have the condition.
 Your GP may refer you to a specialist lymphoedema treatment centre for further assessment.
 There are a number of lymphoedema clinics throughout the UK with clinicians who specialise in lymphoedema treatment.

 1 Source: International Society of Lymphoedema.
 (2013).
 The Diagnosis and Treatment of Peripheral Lymphedema: Consensus Document of the International Society of Lymphology.
 46:1-11.